-The breadth of issues within online safety is considerable, but can be categorised into three areas of
+The breadth of issues within online safety is considerable, but can be categorised into four areas of risk:

-- content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying.
+- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).